Mastercuber/shared/README.md

 6. [Sorting](#sorting)
 6.1 [Quicksort](#quicksort)
 6.2 [Heapsort](#heapsort)

-This is a package containing multiple **datastructures** and some **graph algorithms** written in typescript.

-The test coverage is about [90%](test/) and benchmarks for list, queue and stack tests are included.

-A bulk of algorithms have asymptotic behavior described with the upper bound and the lower bound.

-All datastructures (except Graph, Vertex, Edge) can be passed an `Iterable` as constructor argument to initialize with.

 # Graph
 To use the Graph provided by this package some [GraphProperties](src/graph/graph.ts#L5) can be passed to the [Graph](src/graph/graph.ts#L1050) constructor as first argument, as second a *comparator* can be passed.